Astros vs. Red Sox Player Props Betting Odds

 Bregman Stats

-- Bregman takes a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .381 with three doubles, a home run, four walks and five RBI.
+- Bregman takes a three-game streak with at least one hit into this one.
+In his last five games he is batting .381 with three doubles, a home run, three walks and five RBI.

 Bregman Recent Games